-All about fishing for rainbow, brook and brown trout in North Carolina lakes and streams.
+All about fishing for rainbow, brook and brown trout in local lakes and streams.

-As you might imagine, trout fishing waters in NC are few and far between.
-Lakes in the state with a substantial population of trout include Fontana Lake, Lake Glenville, Lake Nantahala and Santeetlah Lake.
+As you might imagine, trout fishing waters in NC are limited.
+Lakes in the state with a population of trout include Apalachia Lake, Buckhorn Reservoir, Cheoah Lake, Fontana Lake, Lake Glenville, Lake Nantahala and Santeetlah Lake.
 Several rivers in the state have spotty trout fishing as do some small ponds and parks.

 North Carolina Wildlife Resources Commission has a stocking program for fish across the state.
 Visit their website to gather details on trout stocking in North Carolina.

 Watch trout fishing videos to see trout anglers in action.

 The 5 primary trouts are the rainbow, brook, brown, cutthroat and lake trout.
 Browns are considered the most difficult to catch and brookies are the easiest.
 Pure cold water is key to survival of the trouts.